 Raw Food vs. Cooked – Which Is Better For Dogs?

-The real question comes down to how to apply the third principle.
+The debate between cooked and raw, fresh and processed, comes down to how you apply our third principle.
 For those who advocate feeding fresh food, the heavy heat and processing commercial dry foods undergo result in significant destruction of the nutrients found in the food.
 This typically requires the nutrients to be added back chemically (resulting in less absorbability).

 Raw food advocates contend that even light cooking of fresh food compromises the nutrients.
 Detractors claim that feeding raw increases the risk of introducing pathogens like salmonella and E.coli.

 There may be some truth to both statements, but the question comes down to what degree these trade-offs occur?
 Most credible pet food experts would agree that a healthy dog’s digestive system is well-equipped to deal with normal amounts of bacteria, etc. that may be present in raw meat.
 According to many of these same experts, however, light cooking of meals (sufficient to destroy any pathogens) causes’ only minimal damage to even the most heat-sensitive nutrients.

 So there’s no compelling reason to pick one approach over the other.
 Instead, the decision should be made on a case-by-case basis.
 The general rule that may be applied is that the less processing that is done to the food, the better.
 And for most dogs, that is no processing at all (i.e., raw).